laurelherting/lmh-headspace/AWS/services.md

   ex.
 Https://s3-eu-west1.amazonaws.com/laurelherting

 ### EC2 Exam Tips
-1. On Demand
+* On Demand
   * Pay fixed rate by hour (or by sec) w/ no commitment
-2. Reserved
+* Reserved
-* Provides capacity reservation & discounts on hourly charge 1 or 3 year terms
+  * Provides capacity reservation & discounts on hourly charge
+  * 1 or 3 year terms
-3. Spot
+* Spot
   * bid price you want for instance capacity
   * greater savings for flex start/end times
+  * price / hour charge
+  * if you terminate - charged for any hour instance ran
+  * if terminated by Amazon - charged for partial usage
-4. Dedicated Hosts
+* Dedicated Hosts
   * Physical EC2 server dedicated for use
   * reduce costs - use existing server-bound software licenses
-* Spot instance terminated by Amazon - charged for partial usage
-* You terminate - charged for any hour instance ran
-* Price / hour charge for several Spot instances
-  * Spot Price

-1. EC2 = Elastic Compute Cloud
+* EC2 = Elastic Compute Cloud

 ### Name all Compute Services
 1.EC2 *